Unapologetically ambitious

 Third culture kid.

-Engineer by education but aspiring entrepreneur at heart.
+Engineer by education but an aspiring entrepreneur at heart.

-Passionate about sustainability, surfing and saving the world.
+Passionate about sustainability, surfing and saving the world, i.e. humanity.

 Only kind of joking there.

-This blog is about my journey from growing up in Shanghai, studying in the Netherlands, interning in San Francisco, starting a software engineering program in Lisbon and beyond.
+This blog is about my journey from growing up in Shanghai, to studying in the Netherlands, to interning in San Francisco, to starting a software engineering program in Lisbon and beyond.